Search by name, year or event

 1469 - Warwick falls out with Edward IV, and defeats him at Edgecote.
 They are later reconciled but Warwick is banished.
 He makes peace with Margaret, returns to England with an army, and Edward flees to Flanders.
 Henry VI is restored to the throne.

 1471 - Edward returns to England and defeats and kills Warwick at the Battle of Barnet.
-Margaret is defeated at the Battle of Tewkesbury; her son Edward, Prince of Wales, is killed in battle.
+Margaret is defeated at the Battle of Tewkesbury; her son Edward, Prince of Wales, heir to the Lancastrian throne is killed in battle.

-1471 - Henry is murdered in the Tower of London.
+1471 - Henry is murdered by being stabbed to death in the Tower of London.

 King Edward IV ( 1461 - 1483 )